Peace of Augsburg: Overview

 The treaty, negotiated on Charles' behalf by his brother, Ferdinand, gave Lutheranism official status within the domains of the Holy Roman Empire, according to the policy of cuius regio, eius religio.
 Knights and towns who had practiced Lutheranism for some time were exempted under the Declaratio Ferdinandei.
 Conversely, the Ecclesiastical reservation prevented the principle of cuius regio, eius religio from being applied if an ecclesiastical ruler converted to Lutheranism.

-In practice the principle of cuius regio had already been implemented between the time of the Nuremberg Religious Peace of 1532 and the 1546–1547 Schmalkaldic War.
+In practice, the principle of cuius regio had already been implemented between the time of the Nuremberg Religious Peace of 1532 and the 1546–1547 Schmalkaldic War.
 Now legal in the de jure sense, it was to apply to all the territories of the Empire except for the Ecclesiastical principalities and some of the cities in those ecclesiastical states, where the question of religion was addressed under the separate principles of the reservatum ecclesiasticum and the Declaratio Ferdinandei, which also formed part of the Peace of Augsburg.
 This agreement marked the end of the first wave of organized military action between Protestants and Catholics; however, these principles were factors during the wars of the 1545–1648 Counter-Reformation.

 This left out Reformed Zwinglians and Anabaptists, but not Calvinists who approved of the Augsburg Confession Variata.
-Practices other than the two which were the most widespread in the Empire was expressly forbidden, considered by the law to be heretical, and could be punishable by death.
+Practices other than the two which were the most widespread in the Empire were expressly forbidden, considered by the law to be heretical, and could be punishable by death.
 Although "cuius regio" did not explicitly intend to allow the modern ideal of "freedom of conscience", individuals who could not subscribe to their ruler's religion were permitted to leave his territory with their possessions.
 Also under the Declaratio Ferdinandei, Lutheran knights were given the freedom to retain their religion wherever they lived.
 The revocation of the Declaratio Ferdinandei by the Catholics in the 1629 Edict of Restitution helped fuel the Thirty Years' War of 1618–1648.
 The Edict of Restitution itself was overturned in the 1635 Peace of Prague.
 The following Peace of Westphalia prohibited rulers from force-converting their subjects, overturning the Augsburg principle of ius reformandi, and determining the official religion of Imperial territories to the status of 1624 as a normative year.
 It also allowed for serfs to emigrate, something that the Peace of Augsburg had not confirmed.

 Although some dissenters emigrated, others lived as Nicodemites.
 Because of geographical and linguistic circumstances on the continent of Europe, emigration was more feasible for Catholics living in Protestant lands than for Protestants living in Catholic lands.
 As a result, there were more crypto-Protestants than crypto-Papists in continental Europe.